Tonya Mitchell

-Tonya Jean Mitchell is an American former pop singer.
+Tonya Jean Mitchell is an American pop/country singer.

 Biography

 Early life

 Mitchell was born in Madisonville, Kentucky to "Cowboy" Louie and Paulette Mitchell.

 Mitchell grew up in Huron, Tennessee, a small town just north east of Memphis.
 In 1998, Mitchell was performing country music at a regional benefit for St. Jude's Hospital when Bill Bomar, Justin Timberlake's grandfather, heard the young teen sing.
 Excited by her voice, Bomar approached Mitchell and told her that Timberlake was his grandson and that he could help her break into the music industry.

 Mitchell did not think much about this, but later it led to her signing with Timberlake's management company, JustinTime Entertainment, and being managed by Timberlake's mother, Lynn Harless.
 Mitchell was later signed to Universal Records and entered the studio to record her twelve-song debut album.

 "I Represent"

 On February 27, 2001, a few weeks after recording her album, Mitchell's first single, "Broken Promises", hit the radio stations.
 The song reached #38 on the Billboard Mainstream Top 40 chart.
 Mitchell released her debut solo album, "I Represent", on April 10, 2001.

 In 2001, Mitchell was asked to be one of the opening acts for the NSYNC Pop Odyssey Tour.
 This helped her career as she began making appearances at venues and performing in front of large audiences.
 Mitchell shared the stage with acts that included Nelly, Boyz II Men, Lil Romeo, Dream & Tyrese.

 After the tour ended, Mitchell performed at various radio shows throughout the United States, including a performance at the Rock and Roll Hall of Fame.